PhD Scholar in Indigenous Health

 - Attention to detail and an ability to think laterally.

 - Demonstrated organisational ability and good record-keeping skills.

 - Ability to work collaboratively with colleagues.

-The PhD scholarship includes a living allowance of $26,682 per annum (2017 rate), indexed annually.
+The PhD scholarship includes a living allowance of $27,082 per annum (2018 rate), indexed annually.
 The scholarship will be awarded on a full time basis for 3 years.
 The MPhil scholarship is at the same rate for up to 2 years only.

 Further information can be obtained by emailing Dr Maike Neuhaus at firstname.lastname@example.org or telephoning +61 07 3176 5314.
 Visit the UQ Graduate School website for full terms and conditions at https://graduate-school.uq.edu.au/